Automattic/jetpack/readme.txt

 * Map block: add an option for toggling zoom to scroll behaviour in the published post.
 * Mobile Theme: sunset feature.
 We originally created the mobile theme feature as a fall-back when the regular theme did not include a mobile view.
 Most themes include a mobile view by default now, so the feature is no longer necessary.
 * OpenTable block: offer more embedding options.
+* Search: improvements to layout options when using the Search widget.
 * Security Scanning tool: improve message about threats found in dashboard.
 * Shortcodes: improve accessibility of navigation buttons for the Slideshow shortcode.
 * Synchronization: increase reliability of sync by not sending wp-rest-api-log posts.